PhilipStubbs/hexagonal-akka-scala/README.md

 This is my attempted at creating a hexagonal service with Akka https and scala.

-This is very much a template project, so data dummy data is returned from the endpoints.
+This is very much a template project, so data dummy is returned from the endpoints.

 great article https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/comment-page-1/